aksshah/LinkedIn-Clone/README.md

 ## Usage:
 - **Sign-up**
-  --Enter your email, full name and password.
+  - Enter your email, full name and password.
-- Log-in:
+- **Log-in**:
-  --Enter your email and password.
+  - Enter your email and password.

 ## Demo